yan0lovesha/BlazorControls/README.md

 I also used to use latest or intreseting technology to build it up.
 This time it is based on [Blazor](https://blazor.net).
 Below is the controls currently implemented as a Blazor Libaray.

+It is using Bootstrap which comes with Blazor by default.

 ## Controls

 * ### ActionButton